thetawavegame/thetawave-legacy/book/src/append_item_data.md

 ![frequency_augmentor_gif](./assets/frequency_augmentor.gif)

-This the minimum amount of work that needs to be done to in order to add an item to the game.
+This is the minimum amount of work that needs to be done to in order to add an item to the game.
 However you should continue reading this section if...

 - you want your item to have an animation.